akinfelami/pickup/README.md

     ```
   - follow instructions in terminal to run the app.

-Open to questions and feedback
+Open to questions and feedback.
+Contributions are also welcome

 ## Screenshots
 ![Simulator Screen Shot - iPhone 14 Pro Max - 2023-01-08 at 15 19 55](https://user-images.githubusercontent.com/59776300/212585417-07821f22-63ad-4ae0-8ce7-6361bfe244fd.png)